Syedaaneesa/flarevet/README.md

 ## 📬 Contact

-If you’re looking for WordPress website design, Elementor customization, or complete project development — I’d be happy to connect and discuss your goals!
+If you need WordPress website design, Elementor customization, or full project development, I’d be glad to connect and discuss your goals.

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com